Connecticut Elder Law Attorney

 Living Trusts

-A living trust offers the grantor the ability to transfer property to a trustee while they are still living.
-After the grantor’s death, the trustee can have the property transferred without having to deal with the expense and hassle associated with probate court.
+A living trust can be Revocable or Irrevocable, although most people mean a Revocable Trust when using this term.
+These offer the Grantor the ability to transfer property to a Trustee while they are still living.
+After the Grantor’s death, the Trustee can transfer or sell without having to deal with the expense and hassle associated with probate court.

 02